sanic-org/sanic/guide/content/en/guide/running/configuration.md

 #### Advanced Type Converters

+.. new:: New in v25.12

+    This feature was added in version 25.12

 .. column::

     For more sophisticated conversion logic that needs access to the full environment variable context, you can use `DetailedConverter`.
 This abstract base class provides access to the full environment variable key, the raw value, and the current config defaults.